brodybits/cordova-sqlcipher-evmax-ext-build-free-unstable-0x/README.md

 - Patches will **not** be accepted on this plugin version due to some possible licensing issues.
 - This plugin is **not** supported by PhoneGap Developer App or PhoneGap Desktop App.
-- This plugin version includes the SQLite and compiled [android-sqlite-evplus-ndk-driver-free](https://github.com/storesafe/android-sqlite-evplus-ndk-driver-free) dependencies to work with PhoneGap Build and other some other build systems such as Cordova Plugman, PhoneGap CLI, and Intel XDK.
 - A recent version of the Cordova CLI is recommended.
 Known issues with older versions of Cordova:
   - Cordova pre-7.0.0 do not automatically save the state of added plugins and platforms (`--save` flag is needed for Cordova pre-7.0.0)
   - It may be needed to use `cordova prepare` in case of cordova-ios pre-4.3.0 (Cordova CLI `6.4.0`).
   - Cordova versions older than `6.0.0` are missing the `cordova-ios@4.0.0` security fixes.
+- SQLCipher version information:
+  - SQLCipher `4.4.3` with OpenSSL 1.1.1k for Android: <https://github.com/brodybits/android-database-sqlcipher-evplus-ext-ndk-driver-build-free>
+  - SQLCipher `4.4.3` using the Apple Security framework for iOS and macOS ("osx")
+- This plugin version has all dependencies included and should work with build systems such as Intel XDK.
 - This plugin version includes the following extra (non-standard) features:
   - BASE64 integrated from [brodybits / sqlite3-base64](https://github.com/brodybits/sqlite3-base64), using [brodybits / libb64-encode](https://github.com/brodybits/libb64-encode) (based on <http://libb64.sourceforge.net/> by Chris Venter, public domain)
   - REGEXP for Android (default Android-sqlite-connector database implementation), iOS, and macOS using [brodybits / sqlite3-regexp-cached](https://github.com/brodybits/sqlite3-regexp-cached) (based on <http://git.altlinux.org/people/at/packages/?p=sqlite3-pcre.git> by Alexey Tourbin, public domain)
-- SQLite __`3.35.4`__ included when building (all platforms), with the following compile-time definitions:
+- SQLite / SQLCipher compile-time definitions:
   - `SQLITE_THREADSAFE=1`
   - `SQLITE_DEFAULT_SYNCHRONOUS=3` (EXTRA DURABLE build setting) ref: [xpbrew/cordova-sqlite-storage#736](https://github.com/xpbrew/cordova-sqlite-storage/issues/736)
   - `SQLITE_LOCKING_STYLE=1` on iOS/macOS ONLY